Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 For that purpose, GEM5 utilize the TimeBuffer and Wire classes.

 ### TimeBuffer implementation and usage
-TimeBuffer is implemented as a template class to pass any information in between two different stages.
+TimeBuffer is implemented as a template class designed to pass any information between two different stages.
-Also, it is designed to emulate actual behavior of registers.
+Also, it emulates actual behavior of registers.
-Therefore, at every clock tick, the TimeBuffer is advanced to contain different content of the registers at specific clock cycle.
+Therefore, at every clock tick, the TimeBuffer is advanced and points to different content of the registers.
-For that purpose, it provides generic storage that can be utilized as a register and interface used to access that storage containing data  captured at specific cycle.

 ### Constructor and Desctructor of the TimeBuffer
 ```cpp